-SI Unit of Pressure
+What is the SI Unit of Pressure?

-Having said that, the SI unit of pressure is Pascal (represented as Pa) which is equal to one newton per square metre (N/m-2 or kg m-1s-2).
+The SI unit of pressure is Pascal (represented as Pa) which is equal to one newton per square metre (N/m-2 or kg m-1s-2).
 Interestingly, this name was given in 1971.
 Before that pressure in SI was measured in newtons per square metre.

-CGS Unit Of Pressure
+What is the CGS Unit Of Pressure?